Riya10031/dp-203-azure-data-engineer/Instructions/Labs/05-GettingStarted.md

 ## Architecture

-The architecture involves using **Azure Databricks** platform and **Azure Data Factory** to automate data processing workflows.
+The architecture involves using the **Azure Databricks** platform and **Azure Data Factory** to automate data processing workflows.
 Azure Databricks serves as the platform for running data engineering tasks, such as processing and transforming data using Spark clusters.
 Azure Data Factory is used to orchestrate these tasks by creating a pipeline that triggers the execution of the Databricks notebooks.
 The **pipeline** is linked to the Databricks workspace via a linked service, using an access token for authentication. **Data processing workflows** are initiated through this pipeline, with the output of the Databricks notebook saved in Azure storage or Databricks File System (DBFS), allowing seamless integration between the two services to automate data processing and management.

 ## Architecture Diagram